Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/marketplace-register-app.md

 ## Provision a deployed custom app

-In order to register your app with XM Cloud you need to deploy your app to a hosting provider first.
-If you want to only run it locally refer to the next chapter about running locally.
+In order to register your app with XM Cloud you either deploy your app to a hosting provider first or run it locally (for testing and development purposes).
+If you want to only run it locally refer to the next chapter.

 ### Deploy your app to a hosting provider
 #### Pre-Requisites: